 Explore more IT Business Analysis deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in IT Business Analysis.
-These resources below were developed by management consulting firms and IT Business Analysis subject matter experts.
+To improve the effectiveness of implementation, we can leverage the IT Business Analysis templates below that were developed by management consulting firms and IT Business Analysis subject matter experts.

 Ensuring alignment between IT capabilities and business objectives is critical for the success of any digital transformation initiative.
 According to Gartner, through 2022, only 20% of organizations that attempted to execute digital business strategies will achieve transformational scale due to lack of strategic alignment.
 To avoid this pitfall, it is essential to establish a governance framework that involves business and IT leaders in decision-making processes.
 This framework should facilitate regular check-ins and updates to the IT roadmap based on evolving business strategies and market conditions.